mattjamo/VoiceCraft-voxCPM/README.md

   --output test.wav
 ```

-## Client GUI
+## VoiceCraft Client GUI

-A sleek, desktop client is available for easy interaction.
+A sleek, desktop client is available for easy interaction with the server.

 ### Prerequisites
 Install GUI dependencies: